Recent developments in mathematical aspects of relativistic fluids

 \begin{remark} If one considers the case of a gas not satisfying the physical vacuum boundary condition, when $c_s^2$ decays faster than the distance to the boundary, the motion of the boundary decouples from the bulk evolution (see Remark \ref{R:Self_contained_bry_evolution}) and several difficulties are not present.
-The problem in this case has investigated by several authors, including situations with coupling to Einstein's equations, see \cite{Rendall-1992,Brauer-Karp-2011,Brauer-Karp-2014,LeFloch-Ukai-2009} and reference therein.
-Perturbations of spherically symmetric static Einstein-Euler system with a physical vacuum boundary have been studied by Makino in a series of works \cite{Makino-1998,Makino-2016,Makino-2017,Makino-2018}.
-In the case of a liquid, the problem has been recently addressed in the works \cite{Oliynyk-2017,Oliynyk-2019-arxiv, Miao-Shahshahani-Wu-2021, Miao-Shahshahani-2021-arxiv, Ginsberg-2019}.
-We refer to section 1.6 of \cite{Disconzi-Ifrim-Tataru-2022} for a detailed discussion of previous works. \end{remark}
+The problem in this case has been investigated by several authors, including situations with coupling to Einstein's equations (see \citealt{Rendall-1992,Brauer-Karp-2011,Brauer-Karp-2014,LeFloch-Ukai-2009} and reference therein).
+Perturbations of spherically symmetric static Einstein--Euler system with a physical vacuum boundary have been studied by \cite{Makino-1998,Makino-2016,Makino-2017,Makino-2018}.
+In the case of a liquid, the problem has been recently addressed in the works by \cite{Oliynyk-2017,Oliynyk-2019-arxiv, Miao-Shahshahani-Wu-2021, Miao-Shahshahani-2024, Ginsberg-2019,Ginsberg-Lindblad-2023}.
+We refer to Sect.~1.6 of \cite{Disconzi-Ifrim-Tataru-2022} for a detailed discussion of previous works. \end{remark}